Panevėžys: Independent Lithuania

 In 1990, the population reached 130,000.
 After Lithuania regained its independence, the city's industry faced some major challenges.
 For some time it was regarded as a place where plastics cooperatives were making large profits.
+During the 1990s, with crime rate increasing in all post-Soviet states, Panevėžys shortly became one of the centres of criminal activity in Lithuania.
+The city hosted multiple gangs, such as the Tulpiniai gang.
+The crime rate in the city became so high the local residents began calling the city Chicago on the Nevėžis river.

-After independence, the population of Panevėžys fell somewhat and for a while most investments went to Vilnius or Klaipėda instead.
+After independence, the population of Panevėžys fell somewhat and for a while most investment went to Vilnius and Klaipėda instead.
 However, with the economic growth in the early 2000s, investment also reached Panevėžys.
 Babilonas real estate project, the largest such project in the Baltic States with an 80 ha land area, has been developed in Panevėžys since 2004.

 Panevėžys Free Economic Zone was established in 2013.

 Geography

-Panevėžys is situated in the middle of Lithuania; it is halfway between two Baltic capitals - Vilnius and Riga.
+Panevėžys is situated in the middle of Lithuania; it is halfway between two Baltic capitals – Lithuania's Vilnius and Latvia's Riga.
+The territory of Panevėžys takes 90 km2 and it is situated on the banks of the river Nevėžis.
+Moreover, in the territory of Panevėžys there are a few tributaries of river Nevėžis: Žagienis, Šermutas, Molaina, Juosta, and Sanžilė.

 The good geographical location with good road infrastructure, and the international highway Via Baltica provides opportunities for business.
-The city is connected by railway to Šiauliai (Lithuania) and Daugavpils (Latvia), as well as with Rubikiai/Anykščiai by the Aukštaitijos narrow gauge railway.
-This railway is preserved as a historical monument and serves as a tourist attraction. east of Panevėžys the Panevėžys Air Base is located.
+The city is connected by railway to Šiauliai (Lithuania) and Daugavpils (Latvia), as well as with Rubikiai/Anykščiai by the Aukštaitijos narrow gauge railway which is preserved as a historical monument and serves as a tourist attraction.

+The land in Panevėžys is fertile, therefore it was historically intensively used for agriculture.